DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 ![image](EditServer.png)

    * In the Configuration select box choose 'okta_clientcredentials'
+   * Unselect 'Use OpenID Connect' selector
+   * Select 'Use OpenID Connect' selector
    * Click Test button
    * Check should be OK
    * Click Done button
    * Edit the 'Test and Simulation Execution'
+   * Unselect 'Use OpenID Connect' selector
+   * Select 'Use OpenID Connect' selector
    * In the Configuration select box choose 'okta_clientcredentials'
    * Click Test button
    * Check should be OK